-Solar powered, 3.3 or 5.0 volt, regulated power supply with lithium iron phosphate (LiFePO4) batteries.Designed by Aetherial Enterprises, Ships from United States of America
+Solar powered, 3.3 or 5.0 volt, regulated power supply with lithium iron phosphate (LiFePO4) batteries.Designed by Aetherial Enterprises in United States of America

 What it is: This solar powered, 3.3 or 5.0 volt, regulated power supply uses off board photo-voltaic cells to supply charging current to one or two lithium iron phosphate (LiFePO4) 0.6 amp hour ba...Read More…